matheusfillipe/girafiles/README.md

         "message": "Hourly rate limit exceeded"
     }
     ```
-- `GET /files/ufa.png` - Download a file
+- `GET /ufa.png` - Download or preview a file

 ## Usage
 You can clone this repository and run it with: